gemseo/gemseo/doc_src/tutorials/aerostruct/aerostruct_toy_example.rst

 Monolithic formulations can be used to address this MDO study:

-   - Multiple Discipline Feasible (MDF): a Multiple Disciplinary Analysis is performed for each optimisation iteration to converge the coupling variables disciplines to their equilibrium values
+   - Multiple Discipline Feasible (:class:`.MDF`): a Multiple Disciplinary Analysis is performed for each optimisation iteration to converge the coupling variables disciplines to their equilibrium values
-   - Individual Discipline Feasible (IDF): the coupling variables equalities between the disciplines are set as constraints of the optimizer.
+   - Individual Discipline Feasible (:class:`.IDF`): the coupling variables equalities between the disciplines are set as constraints of the optimizer.

 MDF
 ^^^

-The MDF MDO formulation for the current problem is as follows:
+The :class:`.MDF` formulation for the current problem is as follows:

 .. code::